aabhishekbr/PythonEmailSender/README.md

 # PythonEmailSender
-The following code is made to help the beginner in python to send an email will attachments to any mail id
+The following code is made to help the beginner in python to send an email with attachments to any mail id

 ## Required imports for the code are
 import smtplib